-An interesting thing that I have observed that holds for most teachers of Jhana is that they tend to regard all Jhana methods with concentration levels less than their own as "not authentic, not real Jhanas", and they tend to regard all methods with concentration levels stronger than their own as "indulging, not useful."
+Interestingly, most teachers of Jhana tend to regard all Jhana methods with concentration levels weaker than their own as "not authentic, not real Jhanas", and they tend to regard all methods with concentration levels stronger than their own as "indulging, not useful."

 Given the diversity outlined above, several possible conclusions can be drawn: